PIRCImagingTools/FSBS/README.md

   --dry_run
 ```
 >[!NOTE]
 >NOTE: The CSV or Excel file and files referenced in the CSV/Excel must be contained within the current folder, or a folder that is downstream of your current folder for Docker to access the files correctly.
+Additionally, when specifying column names, if there are spaces in column names, please add quotes around names, ``` --subject_label "subject id"```